AL Amyloidosis

 Amyloidosis Alliance

-The Amyloidosis Alliance makes significant contributions focused or about the quality of cure and care of Amyloidosis patients by exchange of experiences and constructive interaction with other players at an international level.
+The Amyloidosis Alliance makes significant contributions about the quality of cure and care of amyloidosis patients by exchange of experiences and constructive interaction with other players at an international level.

-• Communication and mutual support between patient organizations
+• Communication and mutual support between patient organisations

 • Research

-• Support other countries in initiating patient organizations
+• Support other countries in initiating patient organisations

-The members’ patient organizations’ missions are to inform, listen & help patients with any type of amyloidosis, leverage awareness and recognize the disease. https://www.amyloidosisalliance.org/
+The members’ patient organisations’ missions are to inform, listen & help patients with any type of amyloidosis, leverage awareness and recognise the disease. https://www.amyloidosisalliance.org/

 Myeloma Patients Europe

-• While not specific to AL amyloidosis, Myeloma Patients Europe works with amyloidosis patient organisations and has valuable information on their website including fact sheets with answers to common questions, videos, and other resources. https://www.mpeurope.org/
+• While not specific to AL amyloidosis, Myeloma Patients Europe works with amyloidosis patient organisations and has valuable information on their website including factsheets with answers to common questions, videos, and other resources. https://www.mpeurope.org/about-al-amyloidosis/

-• MPE can help you find a local patient organisation or support group in your country.
+• MPE can help you find a local patient organisation or support groups in your country.

 Moving from being part of an equal partnership to a relationship in which one depends on the other for care and support can sometimes be challenging.
 Carers are not trained to help patients, which makes them different from professionals like nurses or care workers.